Local asymptotics for controlled martingales: Introduction

-In particular, $\alpha(d,\lambda) \to 0$ as $\lambda \to 0$ and which was previously proved for $d=1$ in~\cite{GPZ}.
-The interpretation is that, for a controlled martingale, the quantity~$\P \left[ |M_n|\leq \sqrt{d} R\right]$ may decay at an arbitrarily slow (algebraic) rate in $n$ provided that the set of controls is sufficiently rich.
-The bounds~\eqref{e.alphabounds2} are new and follow from test function calculations in Section~\ref{s.asscheck}.
+Note that in case $d=1$, one recovers \eqref{eq-rev23}, in the strong form of providing an asymptotic rate of decay.
+We discuss at the end of the introduction quantitative properties of the exponent $\alpha=\alpha(d,\lambda)$.

-In our second corollary, we consider a non-uniformly elliptic martingale, answering a question communicated to us by Y. Peres; after the work on this paper was completed, we learnt of an independent, different proof of the corollary, due to Lee, Peres and Smart.
+In our second corollary, we consider a nonuniformly elliptic martingale, where the control influences the direction of the jumps of the martingale but not the magnitude.
+This answers a question communicated to us by Peres; after the work on this paper was completed, we learned of an independent, different proof of the corollary, due to Lee, Peres and Smart \cite{LPS}.
+We obtain the result as a consequence of our general strategy of comparison to the PDE satisfied in the continuous time setup, whereas \cite{LPS} first reduces the question to a problem in two dimensions and then use a mixture of probabilistic and analytical arguments to analyze the latter.

-\begin{corollary} Let $M_n$ be an $\Rd$-valued martingale adapted to a filtration $\F_n$ with $X_0 = 0$ which satisfies, for some $\lambda \in (0,1]$,
+\begin{corollary} Let $M_n$ be an $\mathbb{R}^d$-valued martingale adapted to a filtration $\F_n$ with $X_0 = 0$ which satisfies, for some $\lambda\in(0,1]$,

 and